David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/e3.jpg)
 ![alt text](images/hc.jpg)

 The results shows that Hierarchical Clustering gives 4 clusters.
-Although this result is different than that of the k-means method, the Hierarchical Clustering still seems work reasonalbe, which each cluster is completely isolated and not overlapping with others.
+Although this result is different than that of the k-means method, the result of Hierarchical Clustering also seems reasonalbe: each cluster is completely isolated and not overlapping with others.

 # 6. Density-Based Spatial Clustering of Applications with Noise (DBSCAN)